PrinsGeryha/dante-squeezelite-bridge/README.md

 Create or edit the ALSA configuration for the zone.

-Example for a zone named `Baderom`:
+Example for a zone named `Bathroom`:

 ```bash
 nano /root/.asoundrc